EmbeddedOS/embeddedos.github.io/_posts/2025-04-27-driver-with-hardware.md

 ## 1. Objective

+- Understand the ways kernel identifies devices: device descriptions and Bus enumerations.
-Understand every possible way the kernel communicates with hardware.
+- Understand the ways kernel interacts with hardware: memory map, interrupt, DMA, etc.

-## 2. Hardware identification
+## 2. Hardware identifications

-As generic as possible, no hard code, reuse kernel but we still need some way to tell kernel about un-discov
+To identify devices, kernel must know about the devices that're connected to it.
+Some devices are detected automatically by their bus drivers, e.g., USB, PCU.
+Kernel uses bus enumeration to detect and identify them.
+And for those that are completely silent like UART, GPIO, etc. Kernel uses device descriptions to determine them.
+Let's explore both ways.

 ### 2.1.
-Hardware description

-Don't support enumeration.
+Device descriptions

+To understand the historic reasons, let's get an example, assume that you have 2 similar boards that are only different in some GPIO registers

+#### 2.1.1.
+DeviceTree

+#### 2.1.2.
+ACPI

-### 2.2. dynamically
+### 2.2.
+Bus enumeration

 Peripherals are connected to the processor via a Bus.
-Some buses have supported device enumration (discovery).
+Some buses have supported device enumeration (discovery).
 The Bus drivers detect new devices automatically.

 ## 3. Hardware interaction